← Back to blog

 Even if an adversary achieves high trust in one context, the mixing matrix prevents amplification across contexts.
 This is where Claims 19-23 (Sinkhorn-Knopp projection) create the second barrier.

-The coherence mixing matrix is doubly stochastic: every row and every column sums to exactly 1.0.
-This is enforced by iterative Sinkhorn-Knopp projection, converging in 20 iterations.
-The three guarantees:
+The coherence mixing matrix is presented in doubly-stochastic form: every row and every column sums to exactly 1.0.
+This is the conservative normalization, produced by iterative Sinkhorn-Knopp projection, whose algorithm converges in roughly 20 iterations to its numeric tolerance.
+Three properties of that normalization:

 Trust conservation: sum(row_i) = 1.0 for all i